-This Level 2 Diploma unit explains what safeguarding and protection is, the different types of abuse and why some individuals are more vulnerable to abuse.
+This Level 2 and Level 3 Diploma unit explains what safeguarding and protection is, the different types of abuse and why some individuals are more vulnerable to abuse.

 It goes on to explore the national and local safeguarding mechanisms and how to respond to suspicions of abuse as well as ways to reduce the likelihood of it occurring.

 Finally, it looks at principles of online safety.

 It is made up of 7 learning outcomes, each consisting of several criteria.

 - 1.2 Explain own role and responsibilities in safeguarding individuals